Saihex/markdown_catalogue_server/readme.md

 **Version: 0.0.2-c**

 Note: Letters after the version numbers are their sub-evolutions when non-major changes were added.
 Version number will increase after the letter hits `z`.
-If we made a push and realized there is a bug or mistake in the code that is lethal we will delete the Docker tag and push the fixes under the same version tag.
+If we found lethal issues after a push we will delete the last image build from docker hub and push fixes under the same version.
+Version won't increase if changes are less than `three` unless huge change such as core rework.

 # Saihex Studios' Markdown Catalogue Server
 <img align="right" width="128" src="https://img.saihex.com/software_logos/markdown_catalogue_server.svg">